adhitama19/260CT-Group/README.md

 2. Make an accounts database.
 (Kelly)

-3. Login function.
+3. Login function. (salah)

-4. Book sessions, either solo or instructed.
+4. Book sessions, either solo or instructed. (salah)

 5. Set up a system to bill user when they upgrade to premium or book a session.